 7) Channel Page

-In all honesty this is probably the lowest priority of all of my optimization suggestions but if you have an opportunity to convert just a few extra browsers into subscribers (and then into paying customers) it’s definitely worth making time for.
+In all honesty this is probably the lowest priority of all of my optimization suggestions.
+If you have an opportunity to convert just a few extra browsers into subscribers (and then into paying customers) it’s definitely worth making time for though.

 My final piece of advice is to stay squeaky clean in terms of Metadata and stay on YouTube and Google’s good side.
 No short-term gain can beat the long-term success that optimized and accurate metadata bring.

-You should be spending just as much time optimizing your content for YouTube as you do creating videos, if not more.
+You should be spending just as much time optimizing your content for YouTube and video SEO as you do creating videos, if not more.
 After all, what point is Epic content if no one is watching it?

 Start by building these tactics into your everyday channel management processes and before you know it you’ll be optimizing your content without even thinking about it.